 No car is more widely considered an American standard than the Ford Mustang.
 Sure, there’s the Corvette, Camaro, Thunderbird, and GTO, but when you think of the Fourth of July Parade, which car comes to mind?
 That’s what we thought.
-It’s the original pony car that created the segment, birthed fifty years ago in 1964, and it gave rise to five more generations of automotive Americana.
+It’s the original pony car that created the segment, birthed more than fifty years ago in 1964, and it gave rise to six more generations of automotive Americana.
 Attend a vintage American car show anywhere and you’ll no doubt find a pristine Mustang displayed proudly amongst other great domestic metal, getting just a few more affirming nods and awe-stained stares than the surrounding menagerie of beasts.

 First Generation (1964–1973)